-Problems sets will be assigned during the quarter to check your understanding of the material.
-The grading will be based on a midterm exam (20%) and a final exam (80%).
+Weekly mandatory problems sets will be assigned to strengthen and consolidate your understanding of the material.
+The final grade of the course will be based on the problem sets, a midterm, and a final exam, which account for 10%, 15%, and 75% of the grade, respectively.